ritchie46/anaStruct/README.md

 # StructuralEngineering 2D Frames and Trusses
-This is a small package for python 3.
-With it you can solve 2D Frames and Trusses calculations.
-Determine the bending moment, shear force, normal force and the displacements.
+Solve 2D Frames and Trusses calculations.
+Determine the bending moment, shear force, normal force and displacements.

 ### Take a look at my blog for some examples.